Montessori Mom

 3. Provide vases and flowers for the children to arrange and care for.
 You can use dried flowers, branches, and other types of flora when flowers are no longer abundant in the winter months.

-4. Dishes and glasses made of china and glass.
-It’s important for a child to learn how to use breakables with care.
-I would start slowly with a teacup, and work up to more breakable tableware.
-Also, small china pitchers are a good beginning for practical life skills.
+4. Use dishes and glasses made of china and glass.
+It's important for a child to learn how to use breakables with care.
+Start slowly with a teacup, and work up to more breakable tableware.
+Small china pitchers are also a good beginning for practical life skills.

 Cleaning Materials

-1. Buy or adapt to the right child size, brooms, scrubbing brushes, dish brushes, dust pans and whisk brooms, dusters, sponges, spray bottles, etc. Keep the cleaning materials in an attractive caddy.
-You can cut off brooms and sanded the tops.
-Make sure the items are good and attractive quality.
+1. Buy or adapt to the right child size: brooms, scrubbing brushes, dish brushes, dust pans and whisk brooms, dusters, sponges, spray bottles, etc. Keep the cleaning materials in an attractive caddy.
+You can cut off brooms and sand the tops.
+Make sure the items are of good and attractive quality.

-2. Cleaning products.
-I like to use natural products for cleaning.
-Health food stores have wonderful natural cleaning products, soaps made from peppermint, lavender, almond, etc.-Also, soda is a good, safe abrasive cleaner.
+2. Cleaning products: I like to use natural products for cleaning.
+Health food stores have wonderful natural cleaning products — soaps made from peppermint, lavender, almond, etc. Also, baking soda is a good, safe abrasive cleaner.
 Diluted vinegar is also a wonderful cleaning product.
 Cleaning should be done to keep the living area tidy.
-For young children use only clean water for cleaning.
+For young children, use only clean water for cleaning.
 Of course, children will clean the same item more than once!

-3. Brass, Copper and Silver.
-I like to use natural cleaners for these as well.
-Brass and Copper can be cleaned with tomato ketchup .
-Silver can be cleaned by putting aluminum foil (shiny side down) line the bottom of a pan, add warm water, a teaspoon of salt and 3 tablespoons of soda.
-Soak, rinse and buff with a clean cloth.
+3. Brass, Copper, and Silver: I like to use natural cleaners for these as well.
+Brass and copper can be cleaned with tomato ketchup.
+Silver can be cleaned by lining the bottom of a pan with aluminum foil (shiny side down), adding warm water, a teaspoon of salt, and three tablespoons of baking soda.
+Soak, rinse, and buff with a clean cloth.
 Another way to clean silver is to use chalk dust.
-Read more here.

 1. Sensorial apparatus for children under the age of six.